rowanam/book-lovers-edinburgh/README.md

 - On vertical mobile devices, the height of the box was initially set to fit-content.
 I wanted the footer to be at the bottom of the page if space allowed, and then to be pushed further down if the box became too long and overlapped with the footer.
 A solution was attempted by setting min-height to fit-content, however this didn't work.
 I fixed the main issue, which was the box overlapping with the footer, by picking a minimum height (600px) that would work for even very narrow screens, so the box should never overlap.
 However, in future I would like to find a cleaner solution to achieve my original plan of having the footer visible at the bottom of the page if space allows.

 Image stretching on Safari
-- When viewed on Safari, some of the images became stretch and disported at certain break points in the responsive style rules.
-Upon investigation, it seemed the issue was caused by setting fixed heights for the images and seting width to fit-content, which Safari renders differently than other browsers.
+- When viewed on Safari, some of the images became stretched and distorted at certain break points in the responsive style rules.
+Upon investigation, it seemed the issue was caused by setting fixed heights for the images and setting width to fit-content, which Safari renders differently than other browsers.
 To fix this issue, the width rules were removed, as it was found that they were not necessary to style the images.

 Nav bar misplaced and wrapping issue on smaller screens
 - Two bugs were spotted in the nav bar